 We believe there is an urgent need for research to improve the scientific understanding of the condition and to develop medicines that can improve the lives of people living with PHTS.
 We fund a broad spectrum of research, including laboratory studies to improve understanding of the mechanism of disease in PHTS, translational work to understand how these new results and insights apply to humans, clinical trials to assess the safety and efficacy of new treatments, as well as observational and data collection studies.
 Animal research forms a small but vital part of this work.

 Funding animal research is not a decision we take lightly.
 However, we recognize it as a necessary step if we are to make discoveries that will improve the lives of people with PHTS.
 Almost every major breakthrough in human and veterinary medicine has depended upon the use of animals in research.
-Despite significant advances in alternative methods such as organ based models (where special cells are grown in a laboratory to produce tissues that mimic the complexity of an organ) and computer simulations, there is not yet an alternative experimental model that can reproduce the complicated workings of the human body.
+Robust animal data are routinely required by health authorities before a therapy can advance to human trials.
+Despite significant advances in alternative methods such as organ-based models (where special cells are grown in a laboratory to produce tissues that mimic the complexity of an organ) and computer simulations, there is not yet an alternative experimental model that can reproduce the complicated workings of the human body.
 For this reason, it is essential to use animals where no viable alternative option exists.

 Medical research uses animal models to mimic aspects of a human medical condition.
 Animal models are living, non-human animals: for example, rodents, worms, fruit flies or fish.

-PTEN Research is committed to promoting the 3Rs - Replacement, Reduction and Refinement of animals in research in all projects it funds, and to ensuring that the highest regulatory standards are maintained.
+PTEN Research is committed to promoting the 3Rs - Replacement, Reduction and Refinement of animals in research in all projects it funds, and to meeting or exceeding the strictest regulatory standards in every project we fund.

-Research teams in the United Kingdom must gain permission from both central Government and local ethical reviews to conduct research in animals.
-As part of this approval process, each medical research project using animals must be examined and ways to improve adoption of the 3Rs are considered.
-These are:
+Research teams in the United Kingdom must secure approval from both central Government (Home Office) and a local animal ethics committee before conducting animal research.
+As part of this approval process, each research project will be assessed on how it will apply the 3Rs.

-The European Directive 2010/63/EU, which promotes both animal welfare and high-quality scientific research, was adopted in 2010.
+The European Directive 2010/63/EU, which balances animal welfare with high-quality science, was adopted in 2010.
 The directive became law in the UK on 1 January 2013 through amendments to the UK Animals (Scientific Procedures) Act 1986.
 The UK government remains committed to restate retained EU law in the Animals (Scientific Procedures) Act 1986, which will maintain protections for animals and improve the clarity of UK law.

 PTEN Research is fully committed to these principles and all of our research abides by rules set out by the Home Office.
 Under this system, animals can only be used when there is no alternative.
 We believe organisations should go beyond any legal minimums, so we're proud and active signatories to the Concordant on Openness on Animal Research.

-When we fund research that involves animals outside of the UK and EU we ensure that the highest local ethical and regulatory standards are upheld.
+When we fund research that involves animals outside of the UK and EU, we require that the highest local ethical and regulatory standards are upheld.

 PTEN Research takes every measure necessary to ensure that our policy on animal research is implemented effectively and that our promise to replace, reduce and refine the use of animals in research is upheld by our grant recipients.